GFLJD comprises three entities: the GFLJD Steering Committee, GFLJD Partners, and the GFLJD Secretariat.

 - Organisation for Economic Co-operation and Development (OECD)

-- Public Ministry of Minas Gerais State, Brazil (MPMG) and
+- Public Prosecution Office of the State of Minas Gerais (MPMG), and

 - United States Agency for International Development (USAID)